ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 /var/log/nimpee/webng.log                           - web console errors (received by API)
 ```

-##Snapshot Logs
+## Snapshot Logs

 Snapshots are available in `/home/autoboss/snapshots` directory.
 Each folder inside represents one snapshot.
 Even if snapshots can be copied manually using SCP or SFTP it's strongly recommended to use the export feature in web UI.

-Snapshot related logs are visible in `/home/autoboss/snapshots/<id>/*`
+Snapshot related logs are located at `/home/autoboss/snapshots/<id>/*`

 ```bash
 /home/autoboss/snapshots/<id>/*                     - snapshot related logs